mirkobunse/deconv-exp/README.md

 then.

-Inside a container, there is no need to manually include the `_init.jl` file, because this is done by the global `juliarc.jl` script.
+Inside a container, there is no need to manually include the `_init.jl` file, because this is done by the Docker `juliarc.jl` script.

 I recommend using at least 4 cores and 8GB of RAM in each experiment.